 Often foundation repairs consist of a simple, inexpensive polyurethane injection to prevent water intrusion or other procedures.
 Determining the true cause of your foundation cracks and settling can save you time and money.
 Call a foundation repair professional to diagnose your home’s problem.

 Not all contractors are created equally.
-The lowest bid is not always the best choice.
+In fact, the lowest bid is not always the best choice.
 This is your home, a home for your family, do research and hire professional engineers and high-quality foundation repair contractors.
 Just because you do things correctly does not necessarily mean that you will spend more money.

 Find a contractor with proper experience, training, and insurance.
 How long have they been around?
 Are they backed by a national manufacturer?
 Will they still be there in the future if you have more problems?
 Are they approved by your foundation engineer?
 An experienced company offers solid warranties that protect you against unforeseen problems.
-Cheap and inexperienced contractors will give you just that – cheap work.
+On the other hand, cheap and inexperienced contractors will give you just that – cheap work.